Olive producers from across Australia are finding a common meeting point through a Farming Together-backed project.

 Barely six months since it was started, the project organiser Amanda Bailey, CEO of the Queensland Olive Council, has been contacted by growers from Tasmania, Victoria and Western Australia contacting, “They are saying: ‘This is really interesting, why haven’t we looked at this before?” she said.

 Two recent tasting-tuition sessions, one in Toowoomba and the other in Adelaide, attracted 50 growers.
 A webinar in April is expected to attract far greater numbers – including interstate growers.

-The event featured the expertise of international sensory expert and olive oil taster Dr Richard Gawel, who recommended one producer bottle up his product and send it straight to an international competition.
+The Toowoomba event featured the expertise of international sensory expert and olive oil taster Dr Richard Gawel, who recommended one producer bottle up their product and submit it for international competition.

 He said collaborations like the tasting sessions signified maturity within the industry and readiness to undertake agronomic and quality improvement.
 “Focusing on provenance is a growing trend and it will be even more important for years to come,” he said.
 “It requires producers to be prepared and arm themselves with this sort of information; that is what is going to grow the industry.”

 Victorian olive grower Marjan Symington from Shepparton said she first read about the project in a Spanish olive industry magazine.
 She contacted Amanda to learn more about the project.
 Her grower group, the Goulburn Strathbogie Olive Growers Association, has already established an accreditation system, a seal for established quality parameters.
 She said the new project could be included easily into their accreditation system.
 “It’s opened up more possibilities for us,” she said.
 More